 Writes a pattern into EEPROM so that subsequent cold restarts will not initialize the COP, clock monitor, illegal opcode, and OC2 interrupt vectors.
 This option is provided for programmers interested in installing their own interrupt service routines in any of these four vectors.
 Can be undone by INIT.VITAL.IRQS.ON.COLD.
 Implementation detail: Initializes location 0xAE1B in EEPROM to contain the pattern 0x13.

 Pronunciation: "no-vital-i-r-q-init"

-- NOT (w -- flag) flag is the boolean inverse of w.
+NOT (w -- flag)

+flag is the boolean inverse of w.
 That is, if w = 0, the flag is TRUE.
-If w is non-zero, the flag is FALSE. - NP (-- xaddr) User variable that contains the 32-bit pointer to the names area of the dictionary.
+If w is non-zero, the flag is FALSE.

+NP (-- xaddr)

+User variable that contains the 32-bit pointer to the names area of the dictionary.
 The contents of NP are placed on the stack by NHERE and are modified by NALLOT.
 The command NP X@ is equivalent to NHERE; it yields the xaddr of the next available location in the names area.
 The command NP @ is equivalent to NPAGE; it yields the page of the names area.

-Pronunciation: "n-p" Attributes: U - NPAGE (-- page) Returns the page of the names area in the dictionary.
-Equivalent to NP @ Pronunciation: "n-page" Attributes: U - NUMBER (x\$addr -- [n\1] or [d\2] or [0])
+Pronunciation: "n-p" Attributes: U

+NPAGE (-- page)

+Returns the page of the names area in the dictionary.
+Equivalent to NP @

+Pronunciation: "n-page" Attributes: U

+NUMBER (x\$addr -- [n\1] or [d\2] or [0])

-Converts the string whose first character is at x addr+1 into an integer or double number in the current number base, unless the number starts with 0x or 0X, in which case hexadecimal base is used.
+Converts the string whose first character is at x\$addr+1 into an integer or double number in the current number base.
 If the number can be represented as a 16 bit signed integer, leaves it on the stack under a 1 flag.
 If it is convertible but cannot be represented as a 16 bit number, leaves its 32 bit representation on the stack under a 2 flag.
 If a non-convertible character is encountered in the string or if the string does not end with a space, leaves a 0 on the stack. x\$addr must end with a space; its count is not used by NUMBER.
-Except for a leading 0x or 0X or + or - character and isolated embedded commas, no other punctuation is allowed in the numeric string.
-If a leading 0x or 0X is present, no + or - is allowed in the string.
+Except for a leading + or - character and isolated embedded commas, no other punctuation is allowed in the numeric string.
 Also see FNUMBER.
-Attributes: S

-OC1.ID (-- n) Returns the interrupt identity code for output compare 1.
+Returns the interrupt identity code for output compare 1.
 This interrupt can control the action of port bits PA3-PA7.
 Used as an argument for ATTACH.

 Pronunciation: "o-c-one-i-d"